Kumar9644/Customerchurn/README.md

 # Customerchurn
-This project is about predicting the churn of the customers.
+This project is about predicting the churn of the customers of a telecom company.
 # Description of model and Insights

 Data cleaning has been performed.